Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hepatitis B virus is a spherical formation with a diameter of 42-45 nm, has an external lipoprotein envelope and the inner part is nucleocapsid or the core of the virus.
+The hepatitis B virus is a spherical formation with a diameter of 42-45 nm, has an outer lipoprotein membrane and an internal part - the nucleocapsid or core of the virus.

-The outer envelope of the virus is located in the cytoplasm of the infected hepatocyte and contains antigen proteins: superficialis HBsAg and pre-Sl, pre-S2 antigens.
-HBsAg is often found in the blood plasma of patients with chronic hepatitis in the form of spherical particles with a diameter of 22 nm, and also in the form of filamentous structures measuring 16-25 nm in size.
+The outer shell of the virus is located in the cytoplasm of the infected hepatocyte and contains protein antigens: superficial (superficialis) HBsAg and pre-S1, pre-S2 antigens.
+HBsAg is often found in the blood plasma of patients with chronic hepatitis in the form of spherical particles with a diameter of 22 nm, as well as in the form of filamentous structures with a size of 16-25 nm.

-According to the antigenic characteristic, 4 main subtypes of HBsAg are distinguished: adw, adr, ayw, ayr, depending on the content of one common group-specific determinant a and two of the four subtype determinants d, y, w, r.
+According to antigenic characteristics, there are 4 main subtypes of HBsAg: adw, adr, ayw, ayr, depending on the content of one common group-specific determinant a and two of the four subtype determinants d, y, w, r.

-On the external envelope of the hepatitis B virus in the zone preceding the HBsAg region, pre-Sl pre-S2 antigen proteins are located.
+On the outer shell of the hepatitis B virus in the zone preceding the HBsAg region, there are protein antigens pre-Sl » pre-S2.
 These antigens play a huge role in the mechanism of interaction of the hepatitis B virus with hepatocytes.

-- HBcAg (HBcoreAg) - the core antigen, is localized exclusively in the nuclei of hepatocytes and is not found in the blood;
+- HBcAg (HBcoreAg) is a core antigen, localized exclusively in the nuclei of hepatocytes and is not detected in the blood;

-- HBprecoreAg (HBeAg) - localized in the nucleocapsid of the virus next to HBcAg, representing the secreted soluble part of it; the existence of two variants of HBeAg -HBeAgl and HBeAg2, differing in the degree of association with HBcAg, HBeAg circulates in the blood;
+- HBprecoreAg (HBeAg) - is localized in the nucleocapsid of the virus next to HBcAg, representing its secreted soluble part; the existence of two variants of HBeAg is allowed - HBeAgl and HBeAg2, differing in the degree of connection with HBcAg, HBeAg circulates in the blood;

-- HBxAg - information about its significance is not sufficient yet; It is assumed that it can be an inducer of the body's tolerance to the hepatitis B virus;
+- HBxAg - information about its significance is still insufficient; it is assumed that it may be an inducer of the body's tolerance to the hepatitis B virus;

 - HBpol is a marker of DNA polymerase synthesis;

-- genome of hepatitis B virus HBV-DNA - annular double-stranded DNA molecule; one thread (chain) is 30% shorter than the other.
-The missing part of DNA is completed from the nucleotides of the host by means of DNA polymerase;
+- hepatitis B virus genome HBV-DNA - a circular double-stranded DNA molecule; one strand (chain) is 30% shorter than the other.
+The missing part of the DNA is built up from the host's nucleotides using DNA polymerase;

-The genome of the hepatitis B virus (DNA) contains the following genes that code for the synthesis of antigens:
+The hepatitis B virus genome (DNA) contains the following genes encoding the synthesis of antigens:

-- gene pre-S / S - codes for the synthesis of HBsAg, as well as pre-Sl andpre-S2;
+- pre-S/S gene - encodes the synthesis of HBsAg, as well as pre-Sl and pre-S2;

-- gene C - codes for the synthesis of HBcAg and HBeAg;
+- gene C - encodes the synthesis of HBcAg and HBeAg;

-- gene X - codes for the synthesis of HBxAg, regulates the expression of viral genes and the process of replication of HBV;
+- gene X - encodes the synthesis of HBxAg, regulates the expression of viral genes and the process of HBV replication;

-- the P gene gene polymerase gene, mainly encodes the HBpol marker, and also participates in the HBcAg coding.
+- The P gene is a polymerase gene that mainly encodes the HBpol marker and also participates in the encoding of HBcAg.